 At university, Iris has a chance to build a new life.
 She explores her sexuality with another female student.
-Their relationship ends once her friend finds out that Iris has a baby; Iris had let here believe that the baby was her sister.
+Their relationship ends once her friend finds out that Iris has a baby; Iris had let her believe that the baby was her sister.

 Once the four years were over, Iris returned to the city but found an apartment of her own.
 Melody continued to live with her grandparents and would visit and stay over sometimes on Saturdays.
 Aubrey continued to live with the grandparents.
-It’s not clear what the relationship was with Iris and Aubrey over the years.
-They don’t seem to have been a couple but we don’t know about any other relationships.
+It’s not clear what the relationship was between Iris and Aubrey over the years.
+They don’t seem to have been a couple, but we don’t know about any other relationships.

 At the age of 16, Melody has her coming out ceremony.
 All the family is present.
-The love between them is clear but the nature of that love is more difficult to determine.
+The love between them is clear, but the nature of that love is more difficult to determine.
 The tension between Iris and Melody is clear.
 We meet Melody’s friend, Malcolm.
 Despite the curiosity of the rest of the family, they are not dating; Malcolm is gay.

 The Ending of Red at the Bone

 Aubrey was mostly content with life.
 He worked in a mailroom and died in the attacks on the twin towers in New York.
 Then Po’Boy dies and Sabe is ready to join him.
-She’s still looking over Melody and Iris though, hoping that they will heal their relationship before she passes.
+She’s still looking over Melody and Iris, though, hoping that they will heal their relationship before she passes.

 In the last chapter of Red at the Bone, Sabe has died.
-Melody is anxious to finish one last task in the house that she grew up before heading to Malcolm’s farewell party; he’s going to attend Stanford.
-We don’t know what the relationship is between Iris and Melody as the work together to pry up a stair.
+Melody is anxious to finish one last task in the house where she grew up before heading to Malcolm’s farewell party; he’s going to attend Stanford.
+We don’t know what the relationship is between Iris and Melody as they work together to pry up a stair.
 They discover their inheritance, the gold hidden there years before by Sabe and Po’Boy.